AndreDroschinsky/LaWeCSE/README.md

 In case the input is not outerplanar, we compute a mapping between blocks of which at least one is not outerplanar based on a clique approach (see 'An algorithm for reporting maximal c-cliques' from Frédéric Cazals, Chinmay Karande)

+---
+Exemplary OGDF Setup

+To install OGDF, first unpack it (link above), then within the OGDF directory perform the following steps
+1) mkdir Release
+2) cd Release
+3) ccmake ../
+4) type c, then g (make sure 'release' type build is selected)
+5) cmake .
+6) make

+Then, this Release directory is the one to specify in the LaWeCSE cmake as above.